 A benchmark is a reference point which is commonly used in surveying practice.
-More recently the term has been used to imply some form of standard against which an organisation can measure performance and, as such, is an important business improvement tool in areas such as quality management.
+More recently the term has been used to imply some form of standard against which an organization can measure performance and, as such, is an important business improvement tool in areas such as quality management.
 Health and safety benchmarking follows the same principles whereby an organization’s health and safety performance can be compared with a similar organization or ‘benchmarking partner’.

 The HSE publication Health and Safety Benchmarking – Improving Together (IND G301/1999) defines health and safety benchmarking as a planned process by which an organization compares its health and safety processes and performance with others to learn how to: